What counts as a workers compensation claim?

 – Real estate agents

-– Anyone who waves their coverage
+– Anyone who waives their coverage

 – Domestic employees working less than 40 hours per week